shaack/website-tools-js/README.md

 # webtools-js

-Just some small tools to not bloat the code with larger frameworks.
+Just some `JavaScript` tools for websites to not bloat the code with larger frameworks.

+### Functionality

+- Read and write Cookies
+- Observe Variables to callback on change
+- Automatically open external links in a new tab

+### Benefits

+- Vanilla, uncompiled JavaScript in ES 5.1 Syntax
+- No dependencies

 ## Cookie